AkbarF0rce/NimeList/README.md

 ## Description

 NimeList is a web-based application for managing anime lists.
-This project was developed using NestJS and is designed to make it easier for users to search, manage, and review anime.
+This project was developed using NestJS, NextJS and PostgreSQL designed to make it easier for users to search and review anime.

 ## Step 1 -- Instalation Dependecies